PKua007/rampack/doc/installation.md

 - macOS (Intel, Apple Silicon)
 - Windows (Cygwin, WSL)

-The project should be cloned with `--recurse-submodules` option
+First, unpack the source code archive (TAR.GZ / ZIP) or clone the project using `git`.
+If using `git`, the project should be cloned with `--recurse-submodules` option

 ```shell
 git clone https://github.com/PKua007/rampack.git --recurse-submodules
 ```

-or, if the project was already cloned without it, one should execute
+or, if the project was already cloned without it, you should execute

 ```shell
 git submodule update --init